PLEASE SUPPORT W42ST

 Santana’s 15 properties have an average of 2,980 open HPD violations and 32 DOB violations at any given time.
 He also appears to operate a confusing web of liability limited companies, or LLCs, with overlapping names, which makes it difficult to track ownership and hold rogue owners accountable.

 Santana was named by Williams as the owner of Highpoint Associates XII, which mortgage documents confirm is the owner of 410 and 412.
-Litigation brought by the city under its 7A program, which would seize control of the building from the rogue landlord, is directed at Keystone Management and names Robin Ignico as the owner of that company.
+Litigation brought by the city under its 7A program, which would seize control of the building from the rogue landlord, is directed at Keystone Management and names Robin Ignico as the Tenant Relations and Leasing Manager of that company.

 The two are closely linked.
 Highpoint and Keystone share an address in Sherman Oaks, CA, and Ignico has also listed rental properties under “Highpoint Associates”.
 Both were listed as co-defendants in a previous property lawsuit.
 W42ST has reached out to Ignico for comment and will update if we hear back.
 Santana could not be located.